-Good news – you landed on the right page as here I will tell you exactly where to go to get the best views of Rome.
-I will let you know if there is an access fee or if you can enjoy the beautiful views at no cost.
-All you have to do is make sure you take your camera with you to snap those panoramic views.
+Good news – you landed on the right page as here I will tell you exactly where to go to get the best views in town.
+Remember to take your camera!

-GOOD TO KNOW: If you are a photography geek, make sure to go to the now well-known keyhole on the Aventine Hill from where you can get some of the best views of Rome (and one of the coolest photos).
-It’s right by the Orange Garden
+If you are a photography geek, make sure to go to the now well-known keyhole on the Aventine Hill from where you can get some of the best views of Rome (and one of the coolest photos).
+It’s right by the Orange Garden.

 St. Peter’s Basilica Dome

 You will surely visit St. Peter’s Basilica and the Vatican during your trip to Rome.
-So make sure to make the extra effort (and pay the extra money) to go all the way up to St. Peter’s Basilica Dome for some of the best views of Rome.
+Make the extra effort of climbing the 531 steps to the Dome (only 320 if you take the elevator) and pay the extra money to go all the way up to St. Peter’s Basilica Dome for fabulous views.
 From up there you can see St. Peter’s Square, Via della Conciliazione, Castel Sant’Angelo and the Tiber River.

 Via della Conciliazione

 I took the photo you see above in 2006 with my first digital camera and when photography was hardly my thing.
-It probably isn’t the best quality and some bloggers wouldn’t dream of placing it on their site, but I guess it gives you the idea of the beautiful views of the Basilica you can get from the very end of Via della Conciliazione, when you are on your way to Castel Sant’Angelo.
+It probably isn’t the best quality but it gives you the idea of the beautiful views of the Basilica you can get from the very end of Via della Conciliazione, when you are on your way to Castel Sant’Angelo.

 Of course I was lucky to catch a moment when there was no traffic and very few people, but honestly – give it a try.
 It’s one of the best views of Rome.

 The Tiber River is the second longest river in Italy and a great place to go for a walk.
-Along the river you will find many bridges and some of them, such as Ponte Sant’Angelo (right outside Castel Sant’Angelo and with statues of angels sitting along the ramparts) are so pretty to look at that I thought I’d include them in a post about the best views in Rome.
-I am pretty sure you will agree with me when you go.
-Besides, it is free!
+Along the river you will find many bridges and some of them, such as Ponte Sant’Angelo (right outside Castel Sant’Angelo and with statues of angels sitting along the ramparts) and Ponte Umberto, just one bridge over, are so pretty to look at that I thought I’d mention them.

 Chances are you will pass by the Pincio Terrace on your way to Villa Borghese, or Borghese Gallery as it is known to non-Italians.
 The Pincian Terrace is scattered with beautiful statues and is one of the nicest parks in the center of Rome.
 More importantly, you will get truly nice views of Piazza del Popolo, from where you will likely access it.